Richard-vinu/Full_Stack_Web-Development/javaScript.md

 ``Who is developing Nodejs?``<br>
 Ryan Dahl<br>
-Node. js is an open-source, cross-platform JavaScript runtime environment and library for running web applications outside the client's browser.<br> Ryan Dahl developed it in 2009, and its latest iteration, version 15.14, was released in April 2021.
+Node. js is an open-source, cross-platform JavaScript runtime environment and library for running web applications outside the client's browser.
+Ryan Dahl developed it in 2009, and its latest iteration, version 15.14, was released in April 2021.
 Developers use Node.